After a Broken Arm, Parker Is Back In the Swing of Things

-The urgent care staff recommended immediate transfer to Children’s Hospital Los Angeles, where a dedicated team of pediatric orthopaedic experts takes care of thousands of children with broken bones every year.
+The urgent care staff recommended immediate transfer to Children’s Hospital Los Angeles, where a dedicated team of pediatric orthopedic experts takes care of thousands of children with broken bones every year.

-“All children with broken bones—whether they need surgery or not—benefit from seeing a pediatric specialist,” says Robert M. Kay, MD, Medical Director of the Children’s Orthopaedic Center, which has been consistently recognized by U.S. News & World Report as one of the nation’s best pediatric orthopaedic programs.
+“All children with broken bones—whether they need surgery or not—benefit from seeing a pediatric specialist,” says Robert M. Kay, MD, Medical Director of the Jackie and Gene Autry Orthopedic Center, which has been consistently recognized by U.S. News & World Report as one of the nation’s best pediatric orthopedic programs.
 “Our entire staff is incredibly experienced in caring for children, and that makes all the difference in the outcome.”

 That’s not the only difference.
 “Children’s Hospital took what was an unexpected event for us and made it so much easier with their knowledge and their procedures,” says Parker’s dad, Justin.
 “As a parent, you hope you never need Children’s Hospital, but you’re relieved you’re there.”

 Justin and Christy especially appreciated that they were “Mom and Dad” to the hospital staff, who made Parker their No. 1 focus and empowered her by asking for her opinions.
 “They brought the calm,” says Christy.

 The pediatric facility has been designed with kids in mind—from the bright primary colors to the fish tanks, cartoon characters and videos—but the child-centric philosophy goes beyond the physical environment.

 “We involve the child in what is happening to them and treat them respectfully,” says Dr. Kay.

 Parker couldn’t agree more.
 “The doctors and nurses were really nice,” she reports.